CharlotteAneriksson/kigerMustang/README.md

 Owner of all pic used is Jessica Furman Monasdotter who gave me permission for this project and the use of her pictures.
 Photoshop was used to shrink them to optimize the website.
 Lightroom was used to put a general filter on all pictures for better UX.
+Alt attribute in img tag for screen readers.

 ### Code inspiration
 developer.mozilla.org - bug fixe ideas